 Your Cat's Age

 Premiums increase as your Tonkinese ages.
-Insuring a kitten or young adult (under 3) is typically the most affordable.
-Some providers have age limits for new policies - commonly 8 or 10 years.
-Starting cover early also avoids pre-existing condition exclusions.
+Enrolling a kitten or young adult under 3 is typically the most affordable option.
+Most Australian providers cap new enrolments at age 8 or 9.
+Starting cover early also avoids pre-existing condition exclusions for issues that develop later.

 ⚕️